CodexLink/chips.omp.json/README.md

 3. Why `transient prompt` contains one-liner that contains multiple segments?

-   > Accoding to the docs and as per explanation provided by the creator from my Issue, 'transient prompt` use case is intended to be more simplier than the other prompt because its nature was to provide a clean output from other prompts.
+   > Accoding to the docs and as per explanation provided by the creator from my [issue](https://github.com/JanDeDobbeleer/oh-my-posh/issues/2605), 'transient prompt` use case is intended to be more simplier than the other prompt because its nature was to provide a clean output from other prompts.
 With its feature limitation, I want to do more than just that, by providing previous and current insights about the command, I was able to create or manifest the structure of the segment to be more the same as how I display other segment from other prompt.

 4. Sometimes my prompt just hangs.
 Why?